-People are looking for green living practices as global warming continues to be an important concern.
+People are looking for green living lifestyle practices as global warming continues to be an important concern.
 Green living includes every aspect of our lives – from mowing our lawns and driving to work.

-The Trend of Green Living is Rising
+The Trend of Eco-friendly Living is Rising

 Recycling has taken off in many areas across the world.
 In some cases, it is part of daily life.
 Recycling saves natural resources, and if a country has limited resources, it saves money.